noiseprotocol/noise_spec/noise.md

 The following table lists the security properties for Noise handshake and transport payloads for all the one-way patterns in [Section 7.4](#one-way-handshake-patterns) and the fundamental patterns in [Section 7.5](#interactive-handshake-patterns).
-Each payload is assigned an "authentication" property regarding the degree of authentication of the sender provided to the recipient, and a "confidentiality" property regarding the degree of confidentiality provided to the sender.
+Each payload is assigned a "source" property regarding the degree of authentication of the sender provided to the recipient, and a "destination" property regarding the degree of confidentiality provided to the sender.

-The authentication properties are:
+The source properties are:

  0. **No authentication.**  This payload may have been sent by any party, including an active attacker.